 Taking your dog to work with you

-An office without a dog is like a fish without a bicycle, or at least it used to be.
+An office without a dog is like a fish without water.

 In the new age of millennial pet ownership, research is being funnelled into investigating how beneficial canine companionship is.
 Scientists are discovering the enormous benefits of having a dog in your workspace.
 What was once out of place is now commonplace practice, as more and more offices adopt a dogs-allowed at work policy – or at the very least, fluffy visitors permitted.